tmesser/dao-documents/Independent Contractor Agreement/independent-contractor-agreement.md

             (including, without limitation, making any negative statements or communications about Collective), or

-        4.  service (except in the capacity as an employee of Collective) any customer, licensee, agent or franchisee of Collective who was a customer, licensee, agent or franchisee of Collective at any time during the Term.
-At all times after the date hereof, Contractor shall not disparage Collective or any of its shareholders, directors, officers, employees, consultants or agents.
+        4.  service (except in the capacity as a contractor or employee of Collective) any customer, licensee, agent or franchisee of Collective who was a customer, licensee, agent or franchisee of Collective at any time during the Term.
+At all times after the date hereof, Contractor shall not disparage Collective or any of the individuals involved with the Collective.

     12. *Termination.*